mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

   Gender is strange and elusive.
   Sometime we attach it to genitals, and sometimes we attach it to boats.
-  In Spanish,
-  I even know how to misgender my table.
+  In Spanish, I can misgender my table.
   Every day we gender each other, even strangers – at a glance, on instinct, with very little to go on.